bk123477/NormGenesis/README.md

 ## 🗓️ Update History

+- **🏆 November 2025:** We received the SAC Highlights Award at EMNLP 2025!
 - **🏆 October 2025:** Nominated for **Outstanding Paper**, **SAC Highlight**, and **Resource Paper Award** at EMNLP 2025.
 - **📘 September 2025:** Our paper was released on [arXiv](https://arxiv.org/abs/2509.18395).
 - **🎤 August 2025:** Selected for **Main Conference (Oral Presentation)** at EMNLP 2025.